Skip to content

 Wise Tales of Young Minds Story 5 — The Boat That Knew How to Wait

-SecretYarns2 months ago1 month ago03 mins
+SecretYarns3 months ago3 months ago03 mins

 Story 5 — The Boat That Knew How to Wait Morning arrived quietly on the river.
 The water moved, but slowly, like it was still waking up.
 Floating houses rested side by side, tied gently to wooden posts.
 Some rocked a little.
 Some stayed almost still.
 Kavi stepped onto the narrow wooden walkway outside his…